• Skip to primary navigation

 What is a surgical Never Event?

-According to a 2016 report by the National Quality Forum List of Serious Reportable Events, surgical Never Events are as follows:
+According to the National Quality Forum List of Serious Reportable Events, surgical Never Events are as follows:

 How common are Never Events?